 - Mechanism to collect suggestions from sales reps for new topic suggestions and general feedback.

-Once the webinar is done, however, it’s time to make sure the sales reps are ready to close those leads.
-Send a follow up email to your reps and include the following information:
+However, once the webinar has concluded, it’s time to ensure the sales reps are ready to close those leads.
+Send a follow-up email to your representatives and include the following information:

 - Leads who registered